Lesa's course directory

 Participants will need to have access to statistical software—SAS, STATA, or R/Rstudio—that can estimate the models presented.
 Each of these programs are freely available to course participants in multiple ways:

 (D & H above): Darlington, R. B., & Hayes, A. F. (2016).
 Regression analysis and linear models: Concepts, applications, and implementation.
 Guilford.
+Available from the U Iowa library as an e-book (for multiple users at the same time).

 Academic Misconduct: